sagemath/trac_to_gh/Issue 9477.md

 # Issue 9477: jmol shows a black screen in the notebook, it works fine in the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9477

 Original creator: olazo